Bob Whitehead interview

 Early Atari ads showing Star Ship with its original title, Space Mission.
 It was introduced at the 1982 CES in June under that name.

 Q: Star Ship was your first game with Atari, which featured an innovative 1st-person perspective, and was the first game to use registers as general RAM storage (giving you 3 more bits of RAM).
-This was a port of Atari’s Starship 1 coin-op (which was released a month after Star Ship was first shown at the 1982 CES), but early Atari ads showed Star Ship titled as Space Mission.
+This was a port of Atari’s Starship 1 coin-op (which was released in July 1977 - one month after Star Ship was first shown at the 1977 Summer CES).
+Early Atari ads showed Star Ship titled as Space Mission.
 Was this the original name for it?
 And if so, do you recall why it was changed seemingly right before release?

 Bob Whitehead: Beats me.
 Using the arcade title made a lot more sense.
 I didn’t have a direct line to the marketing department and they didn’t exactly consult us programmers themselves.